-The Business Impact Analysis (BIA) is one of the most important, and least well understood, stages of the Business Continuity Management Lifecycle.
-Cambridge Risk Solutions can demystify the process and ensure that your Business Continuity programme is built on a solid foundation.
+The business impact analysis (BIA) is one of the most important, and least well understood parts of business continuity management.
+Cambridge Risk Solutions can demystify the process and ensure that your business continuity programme is built on a solid foundation.

 - Identifies the activities that support the organisation’s key products and services;

-- Identifies impacts resulting from the disruption to these activities and determines how these vary over time;
+- Estimates impacts resulting from the disruption to these activities and determines how these vary over time;

 - Estimates the resources required for resumption.